 d) determination of the record day for the decided distribution of profits.

-12. Election of chairman, directors and deputy directors of the board and auditors and deputy auditors.
+Election of chairman, directors and deputy directors of the board and auditor.

 a) the implementation of a long-term incentive program, and